KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 Interactive Plots
 ^^^^^^^^^^^^^^^^^

-`pyrexMD` offers the ability to create interactive plots where a 2D graph is linked to the trajectory viewer of a specific universe.
-It allows to quickly inspect conformations at specific values by interacting with the graph itself (e.g. via ctrl-click) in order to get additional valueable information accessible through the trajectory viewer.
+`pyrexMD` can generate interactive plots by linking a 2D graph to the trajectory viewer of a specific universe.
+It allows to quickly inspect conformations at specific values by interacting with the graph itself (e.g. via ctrl-click).
+In this way, additional valuable information becomes accessible through the trajectory viewer.

 .. code:: ipython3